anbraten/led/README.md

 # Led
-This program written in node is an interface for controlling small scripts /games which render on a led matrix.
+This program written in node is an interface for controlling small scripts / games to use on a led matrix.

 ## Installation
 ### Development